-The IPCC AR5 (Myhre et al., 2013) and the recent preliminary release of AR6 (https://www.ipcc.ch/report/sixth-assessment-report-cycle/) indicate that atmospheric aerosol particles are a dominant source of uncertainty in global climate forcing.
+The IPCC AR5 (Myhre et al., 2013) indicates that atmospheric aerosol particles are a dominant source of uncertainty in global climate forcing.
 Aerosols interact with incoming and outgoing radiation directly (via scattering and absorption) and indirectly (via changing cloud properties and lifetime).
 In particular, the aerosol indirect radiative forcing (IRF) via interactions with clouds is driven by the fractional enhancement of aerosol burden from a preindustrial (PI; 1850) atmosphere to a present-day (PD; 2000) one, with a cleaner PI atmosphere producing a larger IRF (Menon et al., 2002).

-in natural aerosols.
+Carslaw et al. (2013) confirm that the estimated uncertainty in aerosol IRF is dominated by uncertainty in natural aerosols.
 It is therefore critically important to accurately determine the formation of natural aerosols and their radiative impacts in both PD and PI atmosphere.

 Marine dimethyl sulfide (DMS: CH3SCH3) accounts for >50% of natural gas-phase sulfur emissions (Chin et al., 1996; Andreae, 1990; Kilgour et al., 2021).
 Once emitted into the troposphere, oxidation of DMS takes place within 1-2 days, forming other sulfur-containing products such as sulfuric acid (H2SO4) and methane sulfonic acid (MSA: CH3SO3H) (Boucher et al., 2003; Breider et al., 2010).
 These gaseous products can facilitate the formation of new particles as well as cloud condensation nuclei (CCN), especially in the marine boundary layer (MBL) (Charlson et al., 1987; von Glasow and Crutzen, 2004; Kulmala et al., 2000).
 Sulfate and MSA formed in particle-phase can directly impact the size distribution of aerosols and alter cloud microphysics (Kaufman and Tanré, 1994).
 DMS is estimated to be responsible for up to 11-18% of global sulfate burden in PD (Yang et al., 2017; Gondwe et al., 2003) and >48% of atmospheric sulfur burden in PI (Tilmes et al., 2019).
-Though the crucial role of DMS oxidation as a source of natural aerosols has been acknowledged for decades, its oxidation mechanisms are still not well understood (Barnes et al., 2006; Hoffmann et al., 75 2016).
+Though the crucial role of DMS oxidation as a source of natural aerosols has been acknowledged for decades, its oxidation mechanisms are still not well understood (Barnes et al., 2006; Hoffmann et al., 2016).

 Global/regional models often simplify the DMS oxidation processes for the sake of computational costs.
-For example, the Community Atmosphere Model with chemistry (CAM-chem) includes only the oxidation of DMS by OH and NO3 radicals, directly producing SO2, which further oxidizes to produce sulfate (Emmons et al., 2020; Lamarque et al., 2012).
-This simplification ignores
+For example, the Community Atmosphere Model with chemistry (CAM-chem) includes only the oxidation of DMS by OH and NO3 radicals, directly producing SO2, which further https://doi.org/10.5194/acp-2021-782 Preprint.
+Discussion started: 27 September 2021 © Author(s) 2021.
+CC BY 4.0 License.

-- 80 some potentially important reaction intermediates and pathways.
+oxidizes to produce sulfate (Emmons et al., 2020; Lamarque et al., 2012).
+This simplification ignores some potentially important reaction intermediates and pathways.
 For instance, previous studies suggest that BrO contributes up to 30% of the DMS sink in remote MBL (Boucher et al., 2003; Breider et al., 2010; von Glasow and Crutzen, 2004; Khan et al., 2016).
 MSA has been found to form efficiently via the multi-phase OH-addition DMS oxidation pathway followed by reaction with OH(aq) to form sulfate aerosol in the MBL (von Glasow and Crutzen, 2004; Milne et al., 1989; Zhu et al., 2006).
-Recently, - 85 both theoretical and laboratory studies have proposed that a pristine environment favors the H-abstraction reaction when DMS is oxidized by OH, generating methylthiomethylperoxy radicals (MSP: CH3SCH2OO), which further undergoes a series of rapid intramolecular H-shift isomerization reactions, yielding a stable intermediate hydroperoxymethyl thioformate (HPMTF: HOOCH2SCHO) (Wu et al., 2015; Berndt et al., 2019).
-Recent in situ measurements report HPMTF concentrations that are on - 90 average 50% of DMS concentrations in the MBL during the day, but can exceed DMS concentrations at times, confirming the importance of the isomerization branch for capturing the fate of oxidized DMS (Veres et al., 2020; Vermeuel et al., 2020).
+Recently, both theoretical and laboratory studies have proposed that a pristine environment favors the H-abstraction reaction when DMS is oxidized by OH, generating methylthiomethylperoxy radicals (MSP: CH3SCH2OO), which further undergoes a series of rapid intramolecular H-shift isomerization reactions, yielding a stable intermediate hydroperoxymethyl thioformate (HPMTF: HOOCH2SCHO) (Wu et al., 2015; Berndt et al., 2019).
+Recent in situ measurements report HPMTF concentrations that equal or even exceed DMS concentrations in the MBL during the day, confirming the importance of the isomerization branch for capturing the fate of oxidized DMS (Veres et al., 2020; Vermeuel et al., 2020).